-The 2013/14 - 2015/16 CLBC Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The 2013/14 - 2015/16 CLBC revised Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan.
 I am accountable for the contents of the plan, including what has been included and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks, as of February 19, 2013 have been considered in preparing the plan.
+To the best of our knowledge, significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures are consistent with CLBC's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of CLBC's operating environment, forecast conditions, risk assessment and past performance.